XeroAPI/xero-python-oauth2-app/README.md

 ## Take it for a spin

 * Make sure your python virtual environment activated `source venv/bin/activate`
+* Install packages the app is dependent on `pip install -r requirements.txt`
 * Start flask application `python3 app.py`
 * Launch your browser and navigate to http://localhost:5000/login
 * You should be redirected to Xero login page.